User Accounts Certification for Super Account Administrators (SAA)

 The following actions will occur if an organization that is required to certify does not certify within the designated period:

-- The capability to create, edit and clone accounts will be disabled for all administrators within the organization after the certification due date and will remain disabled until the SAA completes the certification process.
+- The capability to create accounts, create and assign roles, and the ability to edit and import entitlements to accounts will be disabled for all administrators within the organization after the certification due date and will remain disabled until the SAA completes the certification process.

 - Action by the regulator may be taken to ensure compliance with the process.